-You don’t need a fancy camera to take eye-catching photos.
-Focus on taking pictures that are well-lit so that they are clear and engaging.
+You don’t need a fancy camera to take great photos.
+Just make sure pictures are well-lit and not blurry.

 Showcase the Beneficiary

-Matching a face to a name can be humanizing for someone reading your story.
-And once that connection is made, donations are more likely to follow.
+Match a face to a name for potential donors.
+Once that human connection is made, donations are more likely to follow.

-Images help to give readers an understanding of why help is needed.
-Take pictures of the people and places directly involved in the fundraiser.
+Images help to show readers why help is needed.
+Take photos of the people and place that are part of the fundraiser.

 Before adding a photo, ask yourself: